edsu/dedoop/README.md

 ## dedoop

+In digital preservation work you sometimes may find yourself accepting a disk or random assortment of files, and want to go across all of them looking for duplicates and copying them to a new location while preserving the original paths as metadata to help you process the data.
+I know, I know this sounds pretty esoteric and it is.
+Never the less that's the use case that dedoop was created for.

 *dedoop* will recursively read a directory of files and write them out to a new directory with the filenames numbered sequentially after de-duplicating them.
 If a file occurs more than once in the source directory it will only be written